Swimming Vacation – Loreto National Marine Park

 Included in the price

 Travel to and from the start of the tour, evening meals and gratuities.
-Hotel single room supplement.
+Optional hotel single room supplement of $240 USD.

 Col. Obrera, Loreto, BCS.
 CP.
 23880, Mexico